I’ve been autistic all my life, but it took until I was 19 for anybody to suggest that I could be on the spectrum.

 Autistic people can do incredible things

-I am able to hyperfocus on tasks, solve problems in unique ways, having an excellent memory and enjoying intense special interests but in order to be the best version of myself, I need to be able to manage my mental health effectively.
+I am able to hyperfocus on tasks and solve problems in unique ways.
+I have an excellent memory and enjoy intense special interests, but in order to be the best version of myself, I need to be able to manage my mental health effectively.